pmcgrenery/WxBrief/TESTING.md

 5. Bug: The radar displays a forecast position of the weather radar returns as well as the actual historic conditions.
 At a quick glance this can lead to the impression that the weather is closer to an airport than it actually is which could effect the decision making process of the user.
 <br>Fix: Remove the future frames from the rainviewer.js code.
 This also reduces the amount of data that has to be downloaded for each airport which improves the UX with a quicker load time.

+6. Bug: The local time and utc time do not update at the exact same time, so the local time updates to the new minute before the UTC time updates.
+<br>Fix: After some experimenting I found that the local time was approx 1000 ms ahead of the utc time.
+So I subtracted 1000 ms from the localTimeStamp to bring the two values in line.
+While these times may not be perfectly exact in real terms, it achieved the desired effect of having the 2 times simultaneously while having the time accuracy to +/- 1 second.